 Or you can make heart-shaped macarons using a silicone heart mat.

-I took some cooking classes at Sur la Table last week and one of the things we learned how to make was macarons.
+I took some cooking classes at Sur la Table last year and one of the things we learned how to make was macarons.
 It was so much fun!
 (I got another round of classes for Christmas this year, so I can’t wait to pick some new classes to take!)
 Macarons aren’t as hard as you think, and I hope you’ll give them a try!

 If you have eaten those things in plastic wrappers by the cash register at Starbuck’s and think you’ve had a good madeleine, you haven’t.
 You really need to make them yourself to see what I’m talking about.
 Madeleines are fairly delicate creatures and as Ina Garten the Barefoot Contessa says, they should be eaten immediately.
 They really don’t last very long, which is a shame.
 Because that means you have to eat a whole bunch of them at once. 🙂 I made these the day I took these pictures and they were disappearing as fast as I could photograph them…

 I have made chocolate madeleines using several different recipes I found online, and they were all really good.
 I have this heart-shaped madeleine pan I got at Williams-Sonoma years ago, but I haven’t been able to find one since.
 There is a similar one available on Amazon, if you like the looks of it.
 But if you can’t find a heart-shaped pan, just use a regular madeleine pan but by all means, make them chocolate! 🙂

 Palmiers.
 (Pronounced PALM-ee-yays).
 These are lovely French pastries that can be a bit labor intensive, but Ina Garten has a very easy recipe using store-bought puff pastry in her book Barefoot in Paris: Easy French Food You Can Make at Home.
 And this is a woman who usually shames us about using store bought, so if store-bought puff pastry is good enough for her, I’m all over that. 🙂 Palmiers are already heart-shaped, so serve some up for a wonderful sweet dessert.